 A urinary tract infection is caused by bacteria entering the urinary tract through the urethra, usually from intercourse or contamination by e-coli from the anus.
 Symptoms can range from a little discomfort to blood in the urine to lower back pain.
 If not caught and treated early, a UTI can lead to a kidney infection, a medical emergency.

-Many of us who have sex on the regular know the symptoms of a UTI all too well.
-We know that burning during urination is a bright yellow warning telling us to hoof it down to urgent care (like I had to on a Christmas morning — thanks, Santa!).
+Many of us who have regular sex know the symptoms of a UTI all too well.
+We know that burning during urination is a bright yellow warning telling us to hoof it down to urgent care.
 We also know it can be hard to follow a doctor’s orders to refrain from sex until we’ve taken all of our antibiotics, in some cases as many as 10 days’ worth.
 AKA an eternity.

 To F*ck Or Not To F*ck, That Is The Question